Marine Corps Jobs: Fire Support MOS 0861

-The Marine Corps' Military Occupational Specialty code system distinguishes job positions, roles, and duties within the Marine Corps.
-MOS 0861 designates the Fire Support Marine.
+The Marine Corps' Military Occupational Specialty (MOS) code system distinguishes job positions, roles, and duties within the Marine Corps.
+This role is designated as MOS 0861.

 This is a primary MOS (PMOS) and the rank range extends from Master Gunnery Sergeant to Private.
-Primary MOSs identify a service members' primary skills and/or training.
-This is said to be one of the best MOSs offered by the Marine Corps.
+Primary MOS identify a service member's primary skills and/or training.

 Marines do not step into this position without first meeting several prerequisites and undergoing specific training.